kaidez/kaidez.com/_posts/2011-06-08-mobile-web-development-best-practices-starting-tips.md

 ---
 title: Mobile Web Development Best Practices &#8211; Starting Tips
 author: Kai Gittens
-excerpt: Excellent best practices you should embed in your workflow when coding for mobile.
 permalink: /mobile-web-development-best-practices-starting-tips/
 layout: post
+excerpt: Starter mobile web development best practices including YSlow & Page Speed tests and minifying pages with HTML5 Boilerplate's build script
-category: coding-best-practices
+categories: coding-best-practices
 cat-name: "Coding Best Practices"
+tags: [mobile, almay, html5, facebook, practice]
 ---

 My last two articles, reviewing my work for both [the Almay/Facebook project][1] and [the new Mitchum site][2], have tried to drive the same point home: **it’s good to apply mobile web development best practices when coding up a website, even if the site is only meant for desktop browsers.** This article expands on that point.